Lucy A. Delaney: Early life

-Delaney, who took care of Mary Berry and Henry Sidney Coxe's children, was subject to parents' "fiery personalities".
+Delaney, who took care of Mary Berry and Henry Sidney Coxe's children, was subject to the parents' "fiery personalities."
 The couple suffered from the loss of their two infant children and Henry's alcoholism.
-Mary filed for divorce in 1845, citing her husband's drinking habit, severe temper, and abusive language.
+Mary filed for divorce in 1845, citing her husband's alcoholism, severe temper, and verbal abuse.
 Mary withdrew the suit after Henry enumerated her faults.
 They agreed to stay married, but lived separately.

 Freedom suits

 Polly

 Having been held illegally as a slave in Illinois, Polly sued for her freedom in the Circuit Court in the case known as Polly Wash v.
 Joseph A. Magehan in October 1839.
 When her suit was finally heard in 1843, her attorney Harris Sproat convinced a jury that she had been in Illinois long enough to have earned her freedom.
 Polly was freed.
 She continued her efforts to secure her daughter Lucy Ann Berry's freedom, having filed a freedom suit on her behalf in 1842.